-Of the principal white characters, Richard Widmark leads and he was always quite good in Westerns but somehow only quite good.
-The role would have suited other actors better, John Wayne, most obviously, or Wayne’s co-star on The Horse Soldiers, William Holden.
-Carroll Baker is OK as the earnest Quaker schoolteacher, though nothing special, I thought.
+Of the principal white characters, Richard Widmark leads, playing a soldier again, as he had for Ford in Two Rode Together, and he was always good in Westerns, but the Westerns he was in weren't always so good.
+The role would have suited other actors, John Wayne, most obviously, or Wayne’s co-star on The Horse Soldiers, William Holden.
+Carroll Baker is OK as the earnest Quaker schoolteacher Widmark falls for, though nothing special, I thought.
 Ben Johnson, Harry Carey Jr. and Denver Pyle are in it but totally wasted.
 Blink and you miss them.
 The worst performance of the cast, understandably because he was such a ham, is that of Karl Malden, here playing a drunken German officer on the edge of insanity; such a role gave him license to chew the scenery and boy, does he make the most of it.
 He almost sinks the picture single-handed.

 The story goes a long way to redressing the wrong of Ford’s early treatment of Native Americans, whom he represented, for years, as savages to be shot down without compunction.
 Here we have the plight of a brutally mistreated Cheyenne people, sympathetically treated.
 Ford said, “I like Indians very much.
 They’re … a very moral people.
 They have a literature.
 Not written.
 But spoken.
 They’re very kindhearted.
 They love their children and their animals.
 And I wanted to show their point of view for a change.”
 But these schmaltzy generalizations come across, to me anyway, as paternalistic and patronizing.